 What do successful applications have in common?

-Successful applications read like a story, rather than a report.
+Successful applications create a critical narrative, rather than a report.
 They do not only talk about what you have done, but why you did it, how you did it, how you evaluated its effectiveness, and what you learned from it.

-All applications must show evidence of how your teaching practices have been underpinned by research.
+All applications must show evidence of how your teaching or supporting learning practices have been underpinned by research.
 How have you applied research and what are the implications of that?

 While you will ultimately be assessed on your experiences, reflections and use of literature, it is a good idea to have someone do a quick proofread of your application.
 A mistake-riddled application can make a poor first impression, and result in important messages getting lost in translation.

 While sticking to word limits can be tough, keep in mind that the assessors are busy people who may not have the time to read more material than is needed.
 If you go over the word limits for the sections and for the overall application then you may be asked to revise and re-submit.
 The ability to write succinctly is an important skill.
 Don’t forget to state the word counts for each section.